Barplot type

 FUN a function to compute the summary statistic for y within each group of x in case of using a two-sided formula y ~ x (default: mean).

-xlevels a character or numeric vector specifying in which order the levels of the x variable should be plotted.
+xlevels a character or numeric vector specifying the ordering of the levels of the x variable (if character) or the corresponding indexes (if numeric) for the plot.

 xaxlabels a character vector with the axis labels for the x variable, defaulting to the levels of x.